barryclark/jekyll-now/_posts/2014-10-23-symfony-web-service-creating-data-with-post.markdown

 }
 {% endhighlight %}

-_NOTE: Since returning JSON is so common, Symfony has a shortcut: the **JsonResponse** class.
-It takes care of running **json_encode** and setting the correct **Content-Type**._

 - - -

-_I discovered how to work with [Guzzle](http://guzzle3.readthedocs.org/) in [this tutorial](http://knpuniversity.com/screencast/rest) and fell in love with it.
-A simple library for making HTTP requests and receiving responses, very useful for quick testing purposes._
+I discovered how to work with [Guzzle](http://guzzle3.readthedocs.org/) in [this tutorial](http://knpuniversity.com/screencast/rest) and fell in love with it.
+A simple library for making HTTP requests and receiving responses, very useful for quick testing purposes.

 To include Guzzle in your Symfony project go to the terminal and run: